AQI in California Guidelines: AQI’s Impact on Schools

 California’s new AQI guidelines and policy changes reflect a commitment to cleaner air for future generations.
 By embracing these technologies, California schools can create a healthier learning environment for students while adhering to the new AQI guidelines that prioritize student and staff health during air quality challenges.

-Learn more about how Perry Weather can help your school tackle air quality challenges and ensure athlete safety.
-Visit our website or contact us today to discuss your specific weather monitoring needs.
+Learn how Perry Weather can help your school tackle air quality challenges and ensure athlete safety.
+Visit our website or contact us today to simplify air quality and weather monitoring.

 More Like This